apereo/cas/docs/cas-server-documentation/ticketing/Ehcache3-Ticket-Registry.md

 category: Ticketing
 ---

-# Ehcache3 Ticket Registry
+# Ehcache 3 Ticket Registry
-Ehcache3 integration is enabled by including the following dependency in the WAR overlay:
+Ehcache 3.x integration is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>